SabineWren/ThemePark/README.md

 4. Load at localhost:5000/dist/index.html

 ### TODO
-- Add toast when attempting to save theme
 - Host on GitHub pages
 - Add support for card backgrounds: SVGs and gradients
 - Expand theme API to include dropshadows and overlays